timrichardson/Prime-Ubuntu-18.04/README.md

 ```
 sudo apt install lightdm
 ```
-You can swap between display managers with `sudo dpkg-reconfigure ligthdm` The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
+You can swap between display managers with `sudo dpkg-reconfigure lightdm` The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
 The code supersedes that but you should leave the ubuntu package installed.

 Note: while testing this in a reinstall of Ubuntu 18.04 I found that lightdm did not install properly.
 I installed xubuntu-desktop which relies on lightdm, but still kept ubuntu as the log-in session, and then it worked.